 Vladimir Kara-Murza, a journalist, filmmaker and political activist, has been on the front lines of opposition to Russian president Vladimir Putin.
 In 2015, he was poisoned and nearly died – three months after his close friend, opposition leader Boris Nemtsov, was gunned down on a bridge near the Kremlin.
 In 2017, Kara-Murza was poisoned again.

 Undaunted, he continues to travel the world to raise awareness of corruption and human rights abuses in Russia.
-He has actively lobbied foreign governments to pass laws preventing corrupt officials from channelling their wealth into foreign financial institutions – including the 2017 Justice for Victims of Corrupt Foreign Officials Actin Canada and the 2012 Magnitsky Act in the United States.
+He has actively lobbied foreign governments to pass laws preventing corrupt officials from channelling their wealth into foreign financial institutions – including the 2017 Justice for Victims of Corrupt Foreign Officials Act - will open in a new tabin Canada and the 2012 Magnitsky Act in the United States.

 “Human rights are universal, so accountability for abusing human rights should also be universal,” said Kara-Murza, who heads an organization called Open Russia.
 “People who violate the norms of democracy in their own countries should not be able to enjoy the fruits and privileges of democracy in other countries.”

-When he is not travelling, Kara-Murza lives in both Russia and Washington DC, where he is a columnist for The Washington Post.
+When he is not travelling, Kara-Murza lives in both Russia and Washington DC, where he is a columnist for The Washington Post - will open in a new tab.
 In September, he was a pallbearer at the funeral of U.S. Senator John McCain.
-A recent interview between Kara-Murza and the CMHR has been posted online.
+A recent interview between Kara-Murza and the CMHR has been posted online - will open in a new tab.

 Media are invited to speak with Kara-Murza and CMHR president and CEO John Young on October 29.
 Media are also welcome to attend the lecture on October 30 at 6:30 p.m.
 General admission for the public is $20, with discounts for members, seniors and students.
 The lecture will also be livestreamed through the website of The Globe and Mail.